ManuKashyap01/Vanilla-JS-30-Day-Challenge/Day 4 - Working with Array methods in JS 1/README.md

-# Vanilla Js 30 Day Challenge - Day 2 CSS + JavaScript Clock Challenge
+# Vanilla Js 30 Day Challenge - Day 4 Working with array methods in JavaScript Challenge

-This is a solution to the Javascript Drum kit challenge.
+This is a solution to the Working with array methods in JavaScript challenge.

 ## Table of contents